Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 View of the exterior of Cathedral of St. Mary, Sibiu, Romania

-For a small fee, visitors can go inside to see the stone-carved grave markers, look at the beautiful Baroque organ and climb the stairs to the top of the tower.
-In the summertime, the church hosts organ concerts, as well.
+For a small fee, you can go inside to see the stone-carved grave markers, look at the beautiful Baroque organ and climb the stairs to the top of the tower.
+In the summertime, they also hosts organ concerts.

 #9 Descend the Stairs Passage